 Long sleeve shirts and sweaters are more practical for fall and winter in Europe.
 Simple long sleeve tees are great to mix and match with various bottoms, and can easily be layered under a sweater and a coat.

 A warm, cozy sweater is a MUST for a European river cruise when it’s chilly!
-Readers love merino wool sweaters, and the top selling J. Crew Margot Sweater is lightweight, yet super warm!
+Readers love merino wool sweaters, and the top selling J. Crew Halle Sweater is lightweight, yet super warm!
 It comes in sizes XXS-3X.

 ibex Merino Wool Scoop Neck 24 Long Sleeve | Sizes XS-XL